usableprivacy/upribox/docs/source/intro.rst

 **Welcome to our upribox Getting Started guide!**

 .. note::
-   If you bought a pre-assembled upribox from our online store you don't have to read this guide since everything is already set up and you only have to complete the simple tasks described in the enclosed manual.
+   If you bought a pre-assembled upribox from our online store you do not have to read this guide since everything is already set up and you only have to complete the simple tasks described in the enclosed manual.

 In a few easy steps you can build your own upribox and won't get bothered anymore by annoying ads and trackers (see :ref:`silent`).